 Activities

 Playing math games is another great way to help a child improve on dyscalculia symptoms outside the school setting.
-Here are types of games you can play at home:
+Here are the types of games you can play at home:

 - Board games, such as Snakes and Ladders, help a child match dots on a die and count how many spaces to move correctly

 - Dominoes and card games.
-Ask him to match sets and numbers without him feeling like he is doing school work
+Ask him to match sets and numbers without him feeling like he is doing schoolwork

-- Spatial strategy games such as Battleship, chess or checkers
+- Spatial strategy games such as Battleship, chess, or checkers

 - Strategy games that require organizing and re-organizing pieces.
 Play card games such as Uno